-Agriculture Education, Family & Consumer Science, Art, Spanish, Business and Marketing Education, and Industrial Arts classes
+Agriculture Education, Family & Consumer Science, Art, Spanish, Business and Marketing Education, and Industrial Arts classes minimum enrollment requirement may be ineligible for extra curricular activities and/or dropped from school for the remainder of the semester.

 - b.
 Instrumental Music

 - c.
 Vocal Music

 - d.
 Enrollment in an AP course will be of equal value to a high school course.